agarh16/HabitTracker_Habitat/README.md

 ## Usage

-After installing the packages requires start the program with:
+After installing the packages,  requires start the program with:
 ```
 python main.py
 ```